Travel.State.Gov > International Travel > Learn About Your Destination > Canada International Travel Information

 The U.S. Embassy maintains a list of doctors and hospitals.
 We do not endorse or recommend any specific medical provider or clinic.

-Vaccinations: Be up-to-date on all CDC-recommended vaccinations, including vaccinations for COVID-19.
+Vaccinations: Be up-to-date on all CDC-recommended vaccinations.

 Further health information: